 ENGL2103.
-Language and new media (6 credits) [Non permissible combinations: LCOM2004.
-Language, communication and the media] Language is strongly influenced by the medium through which it is presented.
+Language and digital media (6 credits) Language is strongly influenced by the medium through which it is presented.
 When the medium itself is in wide use, norms emerge which determine not only the form that language can take, but also the pragmatic effects of any language use that either exploits or deviates from these norms.
 The nature of public language-that is, language generated by or for the public at large through various media-in turn influences public discourse (i.e., what is being talked about large-scale, and how it is talked about).
 When the nature of the medium is expressly exploited linguistically, then this change can achieve overwhelming and widespread effects.
 Assessment: 100% coursework.